1 - Organization management

 [!NOTE] A TeamRole is only created on a cluster if it is referenced by a TeamRoleBinding.
 If a TeamRole is not referenced by a TeamRoleBinding it will not be created on any target cluster.
 A TeamRoleBinding referencing a TeamRole with an aggregationRule will only provide the correct access, if there is at least one TeamRoleBinding referencing a TeamRole with the corresponding label deployed to the same cluster.

-The following example shows how to an AggregationRule can be used with TeamRoles and TeamRoleBindings.
+The following example shows how an AggregationRule can be used with TeamRoles and TeamRoleBindings.

 This TeamRole specifies .spec.Labels.
 The labels will be applied to the resulting ClusterRole on the target cluster.